circleci/circleci-docs/jekyll/_docs/browser-testing-with-sauce-labs.md

 title: Test with Sauce Labs
 categories: [how-to]
 last_updated: July 28, 2014
+description: How to test Sauce Labs on Circleci
 ---

 You can run Selenium WebDriver tests with Sauce Labs on CircleCI using Sauce Labs'